DIGITISATION – IS DITSONG MUSEUMS OF SOUTH AFRICA READY FOR THE 4TH INDUSTRIAL REVOLUTION?

 - Digitisation of objects already on electronic media is not necessary.

-- Ownership of, access to and copyright of the digitisation is essential.
+- Ownership of, access to and copyright of the digitisation are essential.

 - Digitisation will always follow the ruling governments plans